 - Competitive rates.
 Australian Senior Travel Insurance offers very competitive rates.
 By providing many services online, they are able to reduce administrative costs and offer lower premiums.

 - Worldwide coverage.
 This insurance company offers a wide selection of options for the policyholder, including worldwide coverage that allows the policyholder to travel anywhere in the world under that same policy.
 They also offer other travel options, such as worldwide coverage (exceeding America and South Africa), South East Asia only coverage, New Zealand and/or the Pacific Island only coverage, and domestic coverage.

-- Family include on policy.
+- Family included on policy.
 All of the policies with this insurance carrier cover dependent children and grandchildren.
 There is no limit to the number of children and grandchildren that can be placed on the same policy.
 In addition, joint policies also include the policyholder’s spouse or partner.
 Both the single and joint policy also includes two additional unrelated children that are going along on the trip.

 - No medical certification required.
 Australian Seniors Travel Insurance does not require the policyholder to obtain medical certification prior to starting a policy.
 This is a great benefit for many seniors who do not want the added burden of obtaining a medical examination just to take out a travel insurance policy.

 - Some pre-existing conditions included.
 Some common pre-existing conditions among seniors are covered by the policy for no additional charge, so long as there hasn't been a recent issue (i.e. if you have high cholesterol but no other known heart conditions).
 This makes it a great option for older residents who want to travel but may be concerned about the overseas medical expenses associated with their pre-existing medical condition.
 Other conditions may be covered for a premium.

 - Low policy excess fees.
 This travel insurance policy has very low excess fees applied.
 For domestic travel, the fee is only $50 and for international travel, the fee is $100.